apache/hudi/rfc/rfc-77/rfc-77.md

 In this RFC, we propose implementing Secondary Indexes (SI), a new capability in Hudi's metadata table (MDT) based indexing system.
 SI are indexes defined on user specified columns of the table.
-Similar to record level indexes, SI will improve query performance when the query predicate contains secondary keys.
+Similar to record level indexes, SI will improve query performance when the query predicate involves those secondary columns.
 The number of files that a query needs to scan can be pruned down using secondary indexes.

 ## Background